jborza/jborza.github.io/_posts/2021-04-02-emuriscv-2021-refresh.md

 One of the parts of the puzzle during Linux boot is a Flattened [Device Tree](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html) that describes the hardware configuration.

-I've stolen most of the FDT implementation from Bellard's JSLinux, stripping it down to the devices I support.
+I've stolen most of the FDT implementation (and other bits such as clint, htif) from Bellard's JSLinux, stripping it down to the devices I support.

 ## Onwards to boot again!